 Trump also stated that the new tax plan would prevent business owner’s from selling their businesses at “bargain-basement numbers” to reduce tax liability, and protect generational farmers and their family-owned farms.

-In this article we’ve explained the recent changes to estate tax law and how these changes may benefit you financially.
+In this article we’ve explained the recent changes to estate tax law and how these changes may help you financially.
 We’ve also explained the history of estate taxes and further outlined some of the changes that are likely to impact estate tax laws over the next seven years.

 Quick Article Guide